jacklavelle286/aws-cli-iam-tool/README.md

-# AWS CLI IAM Tool
+# AWS PyIAM Tool

 ## Description
-The **AWS CLI IAM Tool** simplifies the management of AWS Identity and Access Management (IAM) policies, users, roles, and groups.
+The **AWS PyIAM Tool** simplifies the management of AWS Identity and Access Management (IAM) policies, users, roles, and groups.
 Writing JSON policy documents manually can be tedious and error-prone when using the AWS CLI.
 This tool provides an intuitive, Python-based wrapper to make IAM management faster and easier.

-While currently a Python program, the tool is being developed into a full-fledged Command Line Interface (CLI) application that can be installed and run like any other Python package.
+It is based upon the `boto-3` Python sdk from AWS.

 ---

+## Problem Statement
+Managing IAM resources using the AWS CLI can be complex and time-consuming, especially when writing and managing JSON policy documents manually.
+The **AWS CLI IAM Tool** solves these problems by:
+- Providing an interactive interface for creating and managing IAM resources, this build JSON documents via a CLI tool based on user input to get perfectly formatted, well written polices.
+- Reducing the time, effort, and errors associated with managing IAM - maintaining security in the process.

 ## Features

 ### IAM Policies
 - **Create IAM Policies**:
   - Guided prompts for defining policy details such as SID, effect, actions, and resources.
-  - Supports multiple `Statement` blocks interactively.
+  - Supports multiple `Statement` blocks interactively within a single policy.
-  - Saves policies as JSON files locally and creates them directly in AWS.
+  - Saves policies as JSON files locally and creates them directly in AWS, to optionally overwrite policies with the same name in AWS.

 - **List IAM Policies**:
   - View all customer-managed policies in AWS.